 *Please know that this was not easy to write so it definitely wasn't easy to post and share*

 I woke up in the middle of the night and could immediately feel something wasn't right.
-My heart was beating faster than I've ever felt it beat before, my palms were sweaty and I couldn't help but to pace back and forth across my room.
-I literally thought in that moment that my life was coming to an end.
-I rushed to my parents room and begged them to take me to the hospital.
+My heart was beating faster than I've ever felt it beat before, my palms were sweaty and I couldn't help but pace back and forth across my room.
+I literally thought at that moment that my life was coming to an end.
+I rushed to my parents' room and begged them to take me to the hospital.
 I wasn't incoherent, but because of the millions of thoughts bombarding me, I could barely get out more than a few sentences.

 That night, it felt like my entire world was crashing down around me.
 I didn’t understand how something like this could be happening when I had just finished celebrating with friends and family a few days before.
 Everything had been fine, I had just graduated from high school and I was extremely excited for the summer before I went off to college.

 I got stopped right in the middle of my excitement.

 Imagine meeting someone and immediately wishing you never were acquainted with them.
 Imagine someone clinging to you as a child clings to their mother.
 Imagine someone constantly reminding you that with every step you take they would always be right there, wreaking havoc on your life.